Kaspazas/Kaspazas.github.io/docs/index.markdown

 Good day,
 Thank you for visiting my portfolio.

 Throughout my studies, I've placed heavy emphasis on various methods of analysing social media and I would like to highlight them here.
+I would also like to hight some projects I've been working on outside of studying, to satisfy curiosities and improve my programming/analytical skills.

 NOTE THAT THIS SITE IS A WORK IN PROGRESS